elunna/nerfhack-changelog/README.md

 * Zapping eggs with cancellation sterilizes them (from HackEM).
 * Levitation boots have been removed and replaced with flying boots.

+### CURSED ITEM EFFECTS
+Many more effects have been added to make cursed items more harmful or interesting.

+* Applying a cursed horn of plenty causes hunger.
+* Cursed armor weighs more when worn.
+* Cursed rings burn extra nutrition when worn.

 ### Weapon changes

 #### Higher max weapon enchantment